groboclown/nightjar-mesh/README.md

 Note that the same service can appear multiple times, which allows for having multiple URLs associated with the same service.

 If you only have inbound traffic, then you can leave out the egress definitions.
 Likewise, if you only have outbound traffic, you can leave out the ingress definitions.
 For example, if all the internal services are directly connected to a load balancer, then you don't need any ingress definitions.

+### Test Modes

+You can test the different aspects of nightjar by using the `-mode` command-line argument.

+* `-mode aws-check` Displays to stdout all the information nightjar discovered about the AWS configuration based on the environment variables, and exits.
+* `-mode envoy-check` Displays to stdout all the information nightjar discovered about the Envoy Proxy configuration based on the environment variables, and exits.

 ## Limitations